aws/aws-cdk/packages/aws-cdk-lib/aws-s3/README.md

 ```

 The above code will create a new bucket policy if none exists or update the
-existing bucket policy otherwise to allow access log delivery.
+existing bucket policy to allow access log delivery.

 However, there could be an edge case if the `accessLogsBucket` also defines a bucket
 policy resource using the L1 Construct.
-Although the mix of L1 and L2 Constructs are not
+Although the mixing of L1 and L2 Constructs is not
-recommended, there is nothing stopping users to do this at the moment.
+recommended, there are no mechanisms in place to prevent users from doing this at the moment.

 ```ts
 const bucketName = "my-favorite-bucket-name";